 Our goal is to make you as comfortable as possible with the process, so you’re fully informed at all times and know what to expect.
 Dr. Linger follows a series of straightforward steps when using X-Guide:

-- The tracking array is placed in the patient’s mouth, and a CBCT is taken.
+- First, a special tracking array is placed on the teeth and a 3D Cone Beam CT is taken.

 - Dr. Linger then performs the surgery under dynamic image guidance.
 Incisions are minimal, and the patient can have confidence that the surgery highly accurate.